staple-ai/GeminiGalaxy/README.md

 ![mapping_data_area.png](./docs/galaxy_model/mapping_data_area.png)

 Once you have tagged the keywords and data_area, If you have selected `intelligence based` extraction, you must add a description for your field.
+This will help Gemini understand what to extract.
 ![add_field_description.png](./docs/galaxy_model/add_field_description.png)

 Now you must select the field `data_type` which best describes your field value.